 It will interest you to know that Spanish is a widely spoken language, and the second to have the largest population of native speakers in the world.
 There is more Spanish speaking population in the US than what is attainable in Spain.
 There are over 500 million speakers of the Spanish language.

 These figures make it the third most spoken language in the world after English and Mandarin.
-Additionally, It is third most studied language in the world as well as one of the most commonly used languages on the internet as far as volume of content is concerned.
+Additionally, It is the third most studied language in the world as well as one of the most commonly used languages on the internet as far as the volume of content is concerned.

-What are the Spanish Speaking Countries of the world ?
+What are the Spanish Speaking Countries of the world?

 The Spanish speaking population in the world cut across 20 countries where the language is spoken as an official language.
 These countries include Spain, Mexico, Argentina, Colombia, Bolivia, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, Equatorial Guinea, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay, and Venezuela.

-Spanish speaking population in USA
+Spanish speaking population in the USA

 The language has over 41 million speakers in the United States, which makes up 13% of the US population.
 This makes it the second-largest Spanish speaking country in the world after Mexico.